 Grand Prince Hotel Hiroshima

 You don’t need to stay in the center of Hiroshima to have a good time, thanks to the Grand Prince Hotel Hiroshima.
-The hotel is about a fifteen-minute drive from the heart of Hiroshima and provides an unobstructed view of the Seto Inland Sea.
+It’s about a fifteen-minute drive from the heart of Hiroshima and provides an unobstructed view of the Seto Inland Sea.

 Daiwa Roynet Hotel Hiroshima

 If you’re interested in shopping, the Daiwa Roynet Hotel Hiroshima has you covered.
-You can walk out the front of the hotel and within minutes you’re surrounded by shops.
-The hotel is located in the middle of the biggest commercial district in the city.
+You can walk out the front of the hotel, and within minutes you’re surrounded by shops; it’s located in the middle of the biggest commercial district in the city.